-The 2 HyperHubs will support the next generation of plug-in vehicles, delivering high quality, high speed electric vehicle charging hubs for residents and visitors.
-The project works alongside our Public Electric Vehicle Charging Strategy, which will provide a high quality charging network that meets the needs of residents, fleets, and through traffic.
+The 2 HyperHubs support the next generation of plug-in vehicles, delivering high quality, high speed electric vehicle charging hubs for residents and visitors.
+The project works alongside our Public Electric Vehicle Charging Strategy, which will provide a high quality charging network that meets the needs of residents, fleets, and through-traffic.

 The development of this system will encourage private car owners, taxi drivers and business users to make use of the new facilities, therefore, improving the city’s overall carbon emissions.